 Eminently readable - I know it is a cliché, but I really couldn't put it down.
 The subtitle 'theological memoir' perfectly describes the genre that Peter Francis has made his own.
 I wish there were more books like this.

-Linda Woodhead MBE, F D Maurice Professor, King's College London
+Linda Woodhead MBE, F DMaurice Professor, King's College London bestselling author of The EssexSerpent and Melmoth

 This memoir is a pleasure, a challenge, very moving, admirably frank and it is often funny in parts too.